 6.1.4 Based on the feedback, the addition of the two crossing points appear to remain key priorities for improving local access for pedestrians, cyclists and horses.
 The Parley Lane crossing in particular would be used by school children walking to / from the bus stop and for recreation.
 The Christchurch Road crossing will help make it easier to access Ramsdown and also link to the cyclepath that runs along the road on the eastern side of the carriageway.
-The provision of a Beryl Bike and e-scooter hire / return location within or close to the village was also raised through the pre-submission consultation.
+The provision of a Beryl Bike and e-scooter hire / return location within or close to the village was also raised through the pre-submission consultation, and is something that the Parish Council can explore further with BCP Council, outside of this Neighbourhood Plan.